lud/mix_version/README.md

 ## Configuration

-The configuration for v2 can be provided under `:versioning` from the `project/0` callback of the project file:
+Configuration can be provided under `:versioning` from the `project/0` callback of the project file:

 ```elixir
 # in mix.exs